Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Related Work

-Traditional compression techniques, such as pruning and quantization, have also been revised to support dynamic adaptation.
-Runtime Neural Pruning framework~\cite{10.5555/3294771.3294979} enables bottom-up, layer-by-layer pruning guided by a Markov decision process and reinforcement learning.
+Finally, pruning and quantization have also been revised to support dynamic adaptation.
+Runtime Neural Pruning (RNP) framework~\cite{10.5555/3294771.3294979} enables bottom-up, layer-by-layer pruning guided by a Markov decision process and reinforcement learning.
 The importance of each convolutional kernel is assessed and based on it channel-wise pruning is performed, where the network is pruned more when classifying an ``easy-to-classify'' input instance.
-The influence of different features, computed by convolutional layers, on the classification success varies with different inputs.
-This was exploited by Gao et al.~\cite{gao2018dynamic} who propose feature boosting and suppression to predictively amplify salient convolutional channels and skip unimportant ones at run-time.
-This method preserves the full network structure and accelerates convolution by dynamically skipping unimportant input and output channels.
 A different approach for dynamic compression adaptation is the Slimmable Neural Network (SNN)~\cite{yu2018slimmable}.
 The method trains a single CNN and then executes it at different widths (number of channels in a layer), permitting runtime adaptive accuracy-efficiency trade-offs at runtime.
 There is no need for re-training or loading different models: the network adjusts its width on the fly, based on the resource constraints, input difficulty, or other contextual factors.
 Any-Precision approach~\cite{yu2020any} proposes a CNN training method that allows the network to adapt its numerical precision during inference to support dynamic speed and accuracy trade-off.
-Yet, neither SNNs nor Any-Precision apply to already trained networks, nor have these techniques been implemented in the mobile realm. \blue{The reason for this is that, unlike our approach, the above methods were not originally planned with mobile platform restrictions in mind.
-SNNs, for instance, rely on dynamic neural network graph reconfiguration, something that none of the mobile DL frameworks (e.g. TensorFlow Lite, Pytorch Mobile, etc.) supports at the moment.}
+Yet, neither RNP, SNN, nor Any-Precision apply to already trained networks, nor have these techniques been implemented in the mobile realm.
+The reason for this is that, unlike our approach, the above methods were not originally planned with mobile platform restrictions in mind.
+SNNs, for instance, rely on dynamic neural network graph reconfiguration, something that none of the mobile DL frameworks (e.g. TensorFlow Lite, Pytorch Mobile, etc.) supports at the moment.